-Toolsets are the high-level folders shown in the Application Toolbox.
-Toolsets can be created for templates and graphics for the purpose of organizing each.
+Toolsets are high-level folders shown in the Application Toolbox.
+You can create toolsets to store the templates and graphics used in your Galaxy.
 You can also create toolsets within toolsets.

 Use the Template Toolbox to view and organize object templates.